AnevRensburg/AnevRensburg/README.md

 **2. Freelance Work**<br>

-I have designed and implemented the following websites from scratch for clients, using Javascript, HTML, CSS with Bootstrap.<br>
-My approach avoids the use of website generators like WordPress and CMS platforms, allowing me to apply and enhance my skills effectively.<br>
+I have designed and implemented the following websites from scratch for clients, using Javascript, HTML, CSS with Bootstrap.
+My approach avoids the use of website generators like WordPress and CMS platforms, allowing me to apply and enhance my skills effectively.
 These sites are reactive and present well on all mobile devices as well as full-sized computer screens.

 - [Serendipity Storage](https://github.com/AnevRensburg/serendipity-storage)
 - [Symons Sport International](https://github.com/AnevRensburg/symons-sport)